PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 09:20:13
+Last updated: 2024-04-09 09:20:47
-Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson
+Random Quote: I hate it when you talk sometimes.
+No... all the time. - Nicky Nichols